joshcol9232/nea-12ColcloughJ/Write-Up/Analysis.md

 To do this, I need a way of getting a checksum of the file before and after it has been opened.
 I need a fast algorithm so that the user is not waiting too long for the file to open and close, but it also needs to be unlikely that there will be a collision (where if they change the file and the checksum gives an answer that is the same as before the file was changed, that would be a collision).
 I will discuss which checksum I will be using in the <b>Checksum</b> section.

+---

+### Choosing the right algorithms:

+When encrypting, decrypting and hashing data in my program, I want it to be as fast as possible without compromising too much on security.
+For algorithms that do not need to be secure,